alex-paynedwyer/single-molecule-tools-alpd/README.md

 `[SpotsCh1, SpotsCh2, frame_average, p, meta_data, image_data, spotImages] = tracker(fileName,p)`

 ### Parameters and settings
-`p` is the parameter structure which is read in from the workspace, or otherwise set in code:
+`p` is the parameter structure which is read in from the workspace, or otherwise set in code (see code comments for details):
 `readData` set to `0` for data preloaded as `image_label`, or `1` to specify .tif using a prompt.
 `show_output`: an option that can be used to view graphs and manually advance at each stage of the algorithm.
 `Cursor_mode`: set to `1` for the user to manually specify localised foci.
 The code will return intensity values at this point over the whole time series.